djplaner/memex/sense/Paper Ideas/exploring-conceptions-of-technology.md

 This could be a full paper with a traditional 20/25 minute presentation.
 Or,  In 2019 ASCILITE did trial more interactive (and longer) sessions which didn't have a full paper.
 But focused more on active participation with the audience. e.g. a sequence of activities where others apply these newly introduced conceptions and derive their own implications

+## Introduction

+The web came with all sorts of promise (Berners-Lee) [From here](https://dighum.ec.tuwien.ac.at/dighum-manifesto/) the great digitisation of society is failing - "monopolisation of the Web, rise of extermist opinions and behaviour" etc. Echoes of this in higher education - with proctoring services, copy detection etc.

+Could make the point that we're into the second wave
+- First wave followed the dot com boom in the 90s.
+With online learning exploding and seen as something that would revolutionise higher education
+- Second wave - post-COVID - where it became a necessity, not a choice, to go online around the same time when University management explicitly killing off the lecture.

+As illustrated by the second wave, the first wave never really took off (with some exceptions) ...mention references...By the time the second wave is launching there are issues.

 ## References